jacky121298/jacky121298.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repositories
 description: Here are some of my own GitHub repositories.
-If you are interested, please feel free to reach out to me.
+If you are interested, please feel free to reach me out!
 nav: true
 nav_order: 3
 ---